Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 The printed directional arrows by the handle show which direction to turn.
 With this winder, it’s clockwise.

-This company also sells tools and notions like stitch markers.
+This company also sells tools and notions like stitch markers and a yarn swift that can be teamed with this.

 - If you travel or wind yarn on the go, this is excellent